shijistar/enum-plus/migrate-from-v2.md

 });
 ```

-> TypeScript `4.9` or earlier is still backward compatible.
+> If you can't upgrade, don't worry.
+TypeScript `4.9` or earlier is still backward compatible.
 You will have to add `as const` manually, just like before.